-Movement Exchange creates a sustainable impact in the areas in which we work by supporting year-round, locally staffed dance programs.
-We currently have dance programs at two orphanages and a neighborhood in Panama and our Move-Ex university chapters provide free dance classes at domestic violence shelters, youth programs and refugee centers throughout the United States.
+Movement Exchange creates a sustainable impact through dance and service by supporting year-round, locally staffed dance programs.
+We have dance programs at two orphanages and an at-risk youth foundation in Panama.
+Additionally, Move-Ex university chapters provide free weekly dance classes at various institutions in the U.S. including domestic violence shelters, youth programs, nursing homes, and refugee centers.

 WHERE WE SERVE

-Movement Exchange’s growing network of university chapter members and alumni provide free, accessible dance education in their own communities throughout the United States and abroad.
+Our network of university chapters provide free, accessible dance education in their own communities throughout the U.S.

-Movement Exchange organizes international dance exchanges and runs year-round, locally staffed dance education programs at various orphanages and foundations throughout Panama.
+We organize international dance exchanges and year-round classes at orphanages and foundations throughout Panama.

 PARTNERS & SPONSORS

 Movement Exchange teaches weekly dance classes at Malambo.
 Dance diplomats also teach at Malambo during international dance exchanges.
 95% of the orphanage are Afro-Panamanian or Indigenous girls, many of whom have been sexually or physically abused.
 Over 100 children live there full-time.